DLTK/DLTK/README.md

    Open a browser and enter the address ```http://localhost:MY_PORT``` or ```http://MY_DOMAIN_NAME:MY_PORT```.
 You can then navigate to a notebook in ```examples/tutorials```, open it (c.f. extension .ipynb) and modify or run it.

 3. Example applications
    There are several example applications in ```examples/applications``` using the data in 1.
-These are only for demonstration purposes and are not tuned for performance.
-Please refer to the notes in the examples' README.md.
+Each folder contains an experimental setup with an application.
+Please note that these are not tuned to high performance, but rather to showcase how to produce functioning scripts with DLTK models.
+For additional notes and expected results, refer to the notes in the individual example's README.md.

 ### Dev team